BIGJRA/BIGJRA.github.io/raw/reborn/appendices.md

 - **shinycharm / earlyshiny**: Allows the player to obtain the Shiny Charm from the beginning of the game.
 - **mintyfresh / agiftfromace**: Allows the player to get a pack of 5 of each Nature Mint at the beginning of the game.
 - **blindstep**: Turns on accessibility features for players with visual impairments.
+- **itemfinder**: Allows the player to get the Itemfinder right at the beginning of the game.
+- **nopartnerai / fullcontrol**: Allows the player to control NPC Tag Team trainers' actions.

 ### Difficulty Passwords

 - **litemode / noevs / emptyevs**: All enemy EV's and IV's are set to 0.
 - **nopenny / penniless**: Decreases money gained in trainer battles by 66%.
-- **fullevs / pulse2 / pulse2evs**: All enemy EV's are set to 252 and IV's are set to 31.
+- **fullevs / opp252ev / pulse2evs**: All enemy EV's are set to 252.
+- **highstandard / opp31iv**: Makes all opponent trainer Pokemon have 31 in each IV.
 - **noitems**: Prevents the player from using bag items like Potions and X-Attacks from their bag during battles.
 - **nuzlocke / locke / permadeath**: Once one of the player's Pokemon faints, it cannot be revived.
 - **moneybags / richboy / doublemoney**: Doubles the amount of money received by trainers.